froggestspirit/SDATTool/README.md

 Un-edited rebuilt SDAT files should be 1:1, if an SDAT is ripped from a game, decompiled and rebuilt, without being 1:1, please let me know.

--o Optimize (not -os optimize size) is geared towards not breaking in-game compatibility.
-If this is used and doesn't work in-game the same as the original, please let me know
+-o Optimize (not -os optimize size) is geared towards not breaking in-game compatibility

 -or works by creating a copy of the sbnk and swars used by each sseq, and tries to only build them with the instruments used in the sseq, removing the rest.
 The file size is generally larger, but the size of the sbnk and swars that need to load with the sseq should hopefully be smaller.
 This will also write a lot more files to the unpack directory